 Nonetheless, it is only natural that the perceived computational cost of a gridlet will actually vary from system to system.
-Therefore, as gridlets are processed, the servicing peer is able to produce its own estimate of their computational cost, and use it for future accounting w.r.t. similar gridlets.
-Relevant variations must be flagged and cost-claims double-checked.
+Nonetheless, as gridlets are processed, the servicing peer is able to produce its own estimate of their computational cost, and use it for future accounting w.r.t. similar gridlets.